jonathanhood/programming-with-backpressure/presentation/2-observables.md

 ## The Observer Contract

-Now, it's useful to understand just how these methods are expected to be called.
-To that end there are several rules to be followed:
+Now, it's useful to understand how these methods will be called.
+There are several rules to be followed when interacting with an `Observer`.

-1. The `onComplete` will be called 0 or more times.
+1. The `onNext` will be called 0 or more times.
 It will never be called more than once for the same event.
-It will also never be called until its previous invocation ends either synchonrously or asynchronously.
+In reactive implementations supporting backpressure, it is also important to ensure that the `onNext` will never be called until its previous invocation ends either synchronously or asynchronously.
+As a result, there is no need for expensive locking or synchronization of this method.
 2. `onComplete`, `onError`, and `onError` will never be called concurrently.
 As a result, there is no need for possible expensive locking or synchronization in these calls when implementing an observer.